leesei/node-hkstock-holdings/README.md

     period,
     series  // array with each element corresponding to data of one
             // parti over the period, filling missing records and have
-            // average holding computed, suitable for plotting };
+            // some statistics computed, suitable for plotting };
 ```

 ## Performance

-> `user` field can be taken as the time spent by this (and dependant) module
+> `user` field can be taken as the time spent by this (and under-lying) modules

 ### 20140211